 This is the first of a series of reviews of entirely randomly selected episodes of Doctor Who broadcast between 2005 and 2011.
 They were originally written for fanzines and fan websites, and at one point were on the shortlist for Not On Your Telly, a book collecting some of my writing about the more neglected corners of television history.
 After deciding it would be a bit of a stretch to call post-2005 Doctor Who ‘neglected’, they were cut from the final running order and the likes of Fist Of Fun, R.3 and The 8:15 From Manchester came to dominate the finished book instead.
 That said, Doctor Who fans were still well-served by Not On Your Telly, as it included a feature on a BBC Light Programme film show’s coverage of the second Peter Cushing Dalek Movie, lengthy pieces on roundly ignored stories The Space Pirates and The Android Invasion, and an extensive history of the BBC’s ‘Sunday Classics’ productions overseen by former showrunners Barry Letts and Terrance Dicks; often these literary adaptations were essentially Doctor Who in all but name, featuring former cast members, scriptwriters, directors and musicians, and even an all too familiar production style.
 If you’re interested – which I hope by now you would be – you can get Not On Your Telly in paperback here or from the Kindle Store here.

 Infamous first series batting-average-lowerer The Long Game wasn’t actually the first episode of the revived Doctor Who that I reviewed.
 It’s a long story but I was asked by the editor of an occasionally acerbic television review site to come up with a negative take on the series to counterbalance the often embarrassingly effusive praise coming from pretty much everywhere else.
 Looking back it seems very strange that I agreed to do this, but at that point I still hadn’t been convinced by the new direction and also was a bit more keen on intentionally rocking the boat than perhaps I am now.
 Anyway, the episode that I’d been assigned turned out to be The Empty Child, so you can probably work out for yourself how that turned out; if you can’t, it was a botched and muddly affair that convinced nobody and impressed nobody.
 Reading it back now, it was so confused, boring and forced that I have opted not to include it here even for the sake of completeness.
-Please be advised that if you take it upon yourself and decide to republish it in the hope of ‘impressing’ me, you will do the exact opposite and I may even arrange for some piranha fish who are especially keen on Looks Unfamiliar to pay you a visit.
+Please be advised that if you take it upon yourself to republish it in the hope of ‘impressing’ me, you will do the exact opposite and I may even arrange for some piranha fish who are especially keen on Looks Unfamiliar to pay you a visit.

 So instead, we’re starting with The Long Game; I hadn’t particularly enjoyed it, but I was understandably keen to write a review that was entirely my own take and a genuine reaction and – high on the excitement of how good that first series as a whole was – I approached the whole process with an enthusiasm I can still recall vividly now.
 Even if it did mean having to watch it again when I’d barely made it all the way through in the first place.
 Incidentally this review was originally called Christopher Eccleston’s Big Night, in a subtle and sophisticated joke about ITV’s late seventies high-concept overambitious Saturday Night variety show Bruce Forsyth’s Big Night, which precisely nobody got.
 On a lighter note, when I republished this on my previous website, it opened with an image from the episode of Billie Piper roaring her head off laughing, which, like or dislike individual episodes, is about as definitive a representation of the sheer fun and enthusiasm of that first series as you’re likely to find.
 This time, though, I’m going to be rewatching the episodes in tandem with republishing the reviews.
 Will I enjoy The Long Game any more this time around?
 Wait and see…